-Your macOS Desktop, Documents, Pictures, Music, Movies, and Downloads folders are merged with the corresponding Windows folders, and the macOS Trash is merged with the Windows Recycle Bin.
+Your macOS Desktop, Documents, Pictures, Music, Movies, and Downloads folders are merged with the corresponding Windows folders.

 5 If you only want to map some of the folders, click Configure and select the folders you want.
-To map the macOS Trash to the Windows Recycle Bin, select Merge Recycle Bin with Trash.

 Show an Item from Windows in the Finder